According to the National Center for Biotechnology Information (NCBI), the four elements of a medical malpractice case include:

 Medical Malpractice Lawyers Serving Victims Throughout New York and Long Island

+A medical malpractice lawyer will help you find out what the four elements of medical malpractice are in your case.
 Here at Friedman & Simon, L.L.P., our legal team will keep you updated on your case while we actively work to identify the liable parties.
 We will also handle communications with the defendants in your case as we gather evidence and assign a value to your pain and suffering.
+To better serve your needs, our firm works with clients in several different languages, and we can meet with you on Long Island or anywhere in the New York metropolitan area.
+If your case goes to court, our attorneys can call upon a variety of expert witnesses to testify, including:- Economists

 - Vocational rehabilitation experts